Tips Bulletin

 Worm bins come in several sizes and work quickly, with a pound of mature worms processing up to half a pound of organic waste every day.
 Worm bins are ideal for small spaces, though they require more care than other methods to keep the worms healthy.

 Kitchen composting helps the environment, and with so many composting systems to choose from, it’s effortless to find one to suit your requirements and kitchen decor.
-If you have food scraps, coffee grounds, or shredded paper waste, start a kitchen composting bin to help the planet and enjoy homemade compost for gardening.
+If you want to compost rice, coffee grounds, or shredded paper waste, start a kitchen composting bin to help the planet and enjoy homemade compost for gardening.

 If you loved this article on how to start a kitchen compost bin, please share these brilliant ideas on creating a compost bin for the kitchen with your friends and family on Pinterest and Facebook.